Garden & Pool

 Salt Content

-Saltwater pools contain a higher concentration of salt than freshwater pools or natural bodies of water.
+Saltwater pools contain a higher concentration of salt than freshwater pools or most natural bodies of water other than the ocean.
 Dogs that ingest too much saltwater while swimming can suffer from salt poisoning, which can cause vomiting, diarrhea, seizures, and even death.
 Ingesting saltwater can also lead to dehydration, which can be fatal if left untreated.
+While the salt concentration in your own pool is probably much lower than ocean water, do pay attention to whether your dog or dogs seems to be drinking the water while swimming.

 Toxicity

-Saltwater pools are treated with chemicals to keep the water clean and safe for swimming.
+Saltwater pools are sometimes treated with chemicals to keep the water clean and safe for swimming.
 These chemicals can be toxic to dogs if ingested or absorbed through the skin.
+If you have recently needed to add any chemicals such as algaecides or clarifiers, you should probably keep dogs out of the pool until they have dissipated.
+That goes for you and the kids, too.

 Skin Irritation

-The high salt content in saltwater pools can cause skin irritation in dogs, especially those with sensitive skin or allergies.
-Saltwater can dry out a dog’s skin and coat, leading to itching, flaking, and redness.
-When Dogs swim in a saltwater pool, they frequently develop hot spots, which are painful, infected areas of skin.
+The salt content in saltwater pools can possibly cause skin irritation in dogs, especially those with sensitive skin or allergies.
+Saltwater can dry out a dog’s skin and coat, leading to itching, flaking, and redness, so watch for any signs of skin irritation.
+It is a good idea to rinse dogs off with fresh water from the hose after they are done swimming.

 Dehydration